 Fast forward to today and similar results can be found.
 Compare the FTSE All Share, which lists over 600 UK companies, and the FTSE4Good focusing on companies committed to making a positive impact on the environment and society.
 Between September 2013 and 2018, the FTSE All Share returned 43.4%, compared to 44.1% for its ethical counterpart3.
 In other words, if you had £100 invested in each of these markets during this period, there would have been around a 70 pence difference in what you might have gained.

 A similar result can be seen when you look at the longer-term.
-Take the performance of the UK FTSE 100, or the US-based S&P 500 compared to their ethical equivalents as examples.
-The graphs below show the performance of the two markets and their ethical counterparts between 2005 and 2018, demonstrating that:
+Take the performance of the UK FTSE All-Share compared to its ethical equivalent, the FTSE4Good.
+The graph below shows the performance of the two markets between 2010 and 2020, demonstrating that:

 - The performance of ethical and standard investments appears to follow the same pattern – peaks and troughs happen at the same time.

 - The difference between performances is very minor, even showing a slight advantage for ethical investments from 2013 in the UK.
 In the UK you can see that broadly speaking conventional and ethical investments have performed in line with one another.
 However, during 2010-2013 there was some outperformance by conventional, driven by energy companies supported by higher oil prices, although this outperformance was comparatively short-lived given the long run nature of investing.

 Of course, returns are not guaranteed with any form of investing, and you could get less than you put in.
 Also, whilst historical performance provides useful insights, it’s not a reliable indicator of future results.